tosc/vim/README.md

 * Find way to disable default US source for neocomplete.
 * Download all external binaries for windows and put them at a convenient location to make installing vim easier.
-* Better names and sorting for ö.
+* Better names in ö.
+* cp in unite.

 * Add easy bind for / ? so I can use them more like f F.